docker-archive/global-hack-day-3/FlockerProfiles/README.md

 ```
 docker run --name testapp --volume-driver=flocker -v cheapvolume@default:/data busybox sh -c "echo hello > /data/state.txt"
 ```
-will create a cheap volume without performance guarantees.
+will create a cheap volume for your test container.

 The minimal change from existing functionality is that instead of specifying volume as ``-v name:/data``, you would tag along profile as ``-v name@profile:/data``.
 For backward compatibility and ease of use, not specifying a profile defaults to a ``default`` profile: ``-v name@default:/data`` is equivalent to ``-v name:/data``.

-The intepretation of ``gold`` and ``default`` will vary from backend to backend, the details of which are available to schedulers upon request.
+The intepretation of ``gold`` and ``default`` will vary from backend to backend, the details of which will be [made available](https://github.com/ClusterHQ/flocker/compare/profile_metadata#diff-3f0c0887dbd1be3781b80c091915bd2fR612) to schedulers upon request.
 For example, ``gold`` profile will translate to the following settings.

 ### [Amazon EBS](https://aws.amazon.com/ebs/)

 ```
-IOPS: volume_size*30,
+IOPS: volume_size*30
-encrypted: True,
+encrypted: True
 volume_type: io1
 ```

 ### [EMC ScaleIO](http://www.emc.com/storage/scaleio/index.htm)

 ```
-volume_type: u'thin_provision',
+volume_type: thin_provision
-IOPS: 10000,
+IOPS: 10000
-bandwidth: 1000000,
+bandwidth: 1000000
 ram_cache: True

 ```